DisantHoridnt/RaftMetrics/readme.md

 # Run with debug logging
 RUST_LOG=debug cargo run
 ```

-## Contributing
-1. Fork the repository
-2. Create your feature branch
-3. Commit your changes
-4. Push to the branch
-5. Create a Pull Request

 ## License
 This project is licensed under the MIT License - see the LICENSE file for details.